Deeper Thinking | Confident | World Ready

-dates back to post-war Italy, in the northern region of Reggio Emilia.
-The people of Reggio Emilia came together to develop a meaningful way to educate their children, and to create a better future for their community.
+The Reggio Emilia Approach dates back to post-war Italy, in the northern region of Reggio Emilia.
+The people of Reggio Emilia came together to develop a meaningful way to educate their children and create a better future for their community.
 The Reggio Emilia Approach to learning engages children in questions that they develop and investigate.
-Just like the community of Reggio Emilia, the image of the child as a capable, curious and creative learner is at the heart of all we do at Richland Academy
+Just like the community of Reggio Emilia, the image of the child as a capable, curious and creative learner is at the heart of all we do at Richland Academy.

 The Reggio Emilia approach is based on the philosophy of “an image of a child”.
 All children are viewed as full of potential, with an innate sense of curiosity and endless imagination.
 They are creative, capable of constructing their own learning and they have a natural interest to explore.
 While they follow their own interests, they always stay connected with others.
 Adults nurture their learning by providing a rich environment and support.